MLotfy88/intelligence-mcp/mcp-server-prompt.md

 ## Core MCP Server Implementation
 Create src/index.ts as main MCP server with:
-- Server initialization with name "roo-code-intelligence" version "2.1.0"
+- Server initialization with name "IntelliCodeMCP" version "2.1.0"
 - StdioServerTransport connection
 - Tool registration and request handlers for ListTools and CallTool
 - Error handling and logging